Buying a home

 A group of leaseholders living in the same building may have a right to jointly buy the freehold of the building or take over its management.

-There is also a useful leaflet on leasehold rights in England and Wales.
-Go to the GOV.UK website at: www.gov.uk .
+There is also a useful leaflet on leasehold rights - go to the GOV.UK website at: www.gov.uk .

-In England and Wales, the Federation of Private Residents' Associations may also be able to help if a group of leaseholders want to set up a residents' association.
+The Federation of Private Residents' Associations may also be able to help if a group of leaseholders want to set up a residents' association.
 It can also provide legal advice and other information to its member associations.
-Its contact details are:-
+Its contact details are:

 If the property is commonhold, this means that you can buy the freehold of a flat and own common parts of the building jointly with the owners of other flats in the building (known as a commonhold association).